mianfg/warbot/README.md

 ## How to set up the bot

 The bot can be set up by executing the scripts `telegram_bot.py` and `twitter_bot.py` simultaneously.
-This functionality has been shortcut, and you can simply execute the `bot.py` folder using:
+This functionality has been shortcut, and you can simply execute the `warbot` module:

 ```
-python bot.py
+python -m warbot
 ```

+> To execute it, this way, you must be located on this repo's main folder, having the folder `warbot` listed by `ls` (to clarify).

 Please refer to [requirements](#requirements) for more information on the libraries and versions that have been tested.